 DIEP flap surgery is often called a tummy tuck since it provides similar benefits.
 DIEP flap surgery also offers the potential advantage of returning sensation to the reconstructed breast.

 DIEP FLAP VS. TRAM FLAP

-Both procedures involve using tissue from another part of the body to reconstruct the breast, but there are some key differences between the two.
+Both breast flap surgery procedures involve using tissue from another part of the body to reconstruct the breast, but there are some key differences between the two.
 DIEP flap surgery is less invasive than TRAM flap surgery, as it doesn’t require cutting through muscle tissue.
-This means that patients tend to experience less pain and have a shorter recovery time.
+As a result, DIEP flap patients tend to experience less pain and have a shorter recovery time.

 You should be in good health at the time of your procedure.
 When you meet with Dr. Garza for your initial consultation, you should review your medical history thoroughly.
 You should review any health risks like allergies, history of smoking, and especially any previous procedures for breast cancer treatment.

 Another concern relates to receiving radiation therapy for breast cancer.
 One side effect of radiation therapy is a condition called fibrosis, which occurs when non-cancerous cells sustain damage during radiation treatment.

 Because of the hardened scar tissue, some plastic surgeons have turned away candidates for flap breast reconstruction, saying that the remaining tissue might be too firm to use.

 With DIEP flap, however, that’s not a necessary concern.
 We can solely use soft tissue to restore volume to the breast.

 Also, if you don’t have enough tissue around your tummy, we can take tissue from another donor area, such as the buttocks or the thigh.